cncf/cluster/.github/ISSUE_TEMPLATE.md

 ### Please state your contributions to the open source community and any other relevant initiatives

-### How will this testing advance cloud native computing (specifically containerization, orchestration, microservices or some combination).

-### Any other relevant details we should know about while preparing the infrastructure?
+### Any other relevant details we should know about?